ADD-SP/ngx_waf/rust/README.md

 * A configuration error is one message at level `emerg`.
-The C implementation reported an invalid value with `emerg` too (and nginx then appends `(22: Invalid argument)` when the handler passes an errno), failed without any message for some directives, and reported a rule file that cannot be loaded with `error` and a second message (`<file>: Cannot read configuration.`).
-What stops the start up, and the primary message, are the same.
+The C implementation reported an invalid value with `emerg` too (and nginx then appends `(22: Invalid argument)` when the handler passes an errno), failed without any message for some directives, and reported a rule file of `waf_rule_path` it cannot open at level `error` (`<file>: No such file or directory`, whichever the failure of `access()` was) where this port logs the same message at `emerg`; a `waf_modsecurity file=` the library cannot open keeps the message of the library (`Failed to open the file: <path>`).
+What stops the start up, and the message, are the same.
+* A rule file the module can open but cannot read (a directory in place of a file) is a configuration error here.
+The `fgets()` of the C implementation reported the read error as the end of the file, so the configuration was accepted with the rules that had been read until then - none at all for a directory, which left the address list of that directory empty.
+A page file that is a directory (`waf_block_page`, `waf_under_attack file=`, `waf_captcha file=`) is refused by both; the C implementation printed the failure of the `malloc()` of its `ftell()` size probe (2^63 bytes for a directory) in front of the read failure this port reports.
 * A line of a rule file the C implementation could not use is a configuration error here: a prefix length outside the family (`1.2.3.4/33`, `fe80::1/129`), a character between that number and the end of the line